d3/d3-time/README.md

 Returns a new date representing the closest interval boundary to *date*.
 For example, `day.round(new Date)` typically returns 12:00 AM local time on the current day if it is on or before noon, and 12:00 AM of the following day if it is after noon.

-This method is idempotent: if the specified *date* is already ceilinged to the current interval, a new date with an identical time is returned.
+This method is idempotent: if the specified *date* is already rounded to the current interval, a new date with an identical time is returned.

 <a name="interval_ceil" href="#interval_ceil">#</a> <i>interval</i>.<b>ceil</b>(<i>date</i>)